canonical/snapd/docs/config.md

 ### Example: list items and changing config data locally

-Running `snappy config SNAPNAME` command will dump the current config of a snap:
+Running `snappy config SNAPNAME` command will print the current config of a
+snap:

 	$ snappy config SNAPNAME
 	SNAPNAME: